 If you’re thinking about taking the leap and buying a home, congratulations!
 It’s a big step, and home ownership is an important financial goal for many Americans.
 However, the home buying process can be confusing and stressful at times.
+Our credit counseling advice is to take the time to educate yourself about it.
 We can help you by providing a road map to so you can navigate this complicated process!

 How to Start Home Buying Process

 Before you even apply for a mortgage, you have a lot of work to do!
 The home buying process starts with your savings efforts.
 The more you can save for a down payment, the better.
 Ideally, you should save about 20% for a down payment so that you avoid having to pay PMI (private mortgage insurance).
 Additionally, if your credit score is below a 740, you may want to take some time to work on that.
 Lenders will give better interest rates to consumers with higher credit scores.